planarvoid/WordPress-Android/README.md

 to run one single test.

+**NOTE: for the legacy tests in tests-robolectric to run, you need to install the Android SDK platform v22 via the SDK manager**

 ### Unit tests in Android Studio

 Add a file `local.properties` to the app directory containing the path to the Android SDK: